-Cholesterol has a bit of a bad reputation.
+Cholesterol has a bit of a bad reputation, which is why there are plenty of high cholesterol statistics out there.
 But contrary to popular opinion, this waxy, fat-like substance isn't actually "bad," according to the American Heart Association.

 Video of the Day